Deed Not Breed

 £78,900

-Total paid by State to execute 406 dogs (Defra).
+Total paid by State to owners for voluntary euthanasia (406 cases).

 The disparity is obscene: the State spends millions chasing dogs, but offered crumbs to help owners comply or euthanise humanely.